Mexico’s greenhouse industry adapts to a new water management reality

 Source: HD.com

-As we provide the news for free, we are relying on revenues from our banners.
 The recent reform of the National Water Law marks a significant shift, introducing stricter controls and redefining how water is allocated, monitored, and reused across sectors, including protected horticulture.
+Closed-loop irrigation systems and recirculation technologies are therefore becoming increasingly relevant, helping greenhouse operators reduce both water consumption and regulatory risk.

 Frequently Asked Questions